19kmunz/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I hosted my site on heroku.
 What was better about using the service you chose as compared to Glitch?
 What (if anything) was worse?
 - **Tech Achievement 2**: I recieved 100% on lighthouse.
 Add screenshot
-- **Tech Achievement 3**: I used Sass for the first time!
+- **Tech Achievement 3**: (5 Points) I used Sass for the first time!
 Even tho this is not in the tech achievements officially, it definitely took some work on my part.
-I chose to use pico.css as my css framework, btu when I found out that the color contrast on the blue theme was too low, I wanted to switch to the pink theme.
+I chose to use pico.css as my css framework, but when I found out that the color contrast on the blue theme was too low, I wanted to switch to the pink theme.
 I did not know how to modify this template at all!
 I looked in the docs and fi8gured out I had to use Sass.
+Sass (or Syntactically Awesome Style Sheets) is a css extension language that more elegantly handles variable names (among other things) in css.
 I installed sass with npm and starting working on hooking everything up.
-After some complaining about unknown disrectories and location of pico.css
+After some complaining about unknown directories and the location of pico.css, I now have a sass compiled pink theme for pico.css!
+These theme changes were provided by the docs, so I also tookthe extra steps to boost color constrast for figcaptions with my own code.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative